StudiedienstAntwerpen/be-cadastre/README.md

 ## Analyzing Cadastre

-Before you start: you will need:
+Before you start you will need:
 - the geometry of parcels (you can use either the dataset provided by the Kadaster, or the cleaned version provided by AGIV, if you're in Flanders)
 - the data about parcels.
 This is provided to municipalities as txt files.
 - a dataset with a division of your territory of interest.
 We assume this to be statistical sectors.
 If you don't have them yet, there's a national open dataset available.